Freeway Face-Off: History

 Ducks fans have done the same for away games at the Kings' home ice, Crypto.com Arena.
 Games between the two teams are often very physical, typically including multiple fights and penalties.
 The rivalry was showcased for the NHL premiere at the O2 Arena in London at the start of the 2007–08 season with two games between the teams.
-The Ducks and Kings split both games 4-1 each.
+The Ducks and Kings split both games 4–1 each.
 The Kings won the first game and the Ducks won the second game.
 It was also showcased as part of a 2014 NHL Stadium Series match at Dodger Stadium in Los Angeles, where Anaheim reigned victorious in a 3–0 shutout.

-The rivalry was further heated during the 2010 NHL Entry Draft, which was hosted by the Kings at Staples Center (renamed Crypto.com Arena in 2021).
+The rivalry was further heated during the 2010 NHL entry draft, which was hosted by the Kings at Staples Center (renamed Crypto.com Arena in 2021).
 When the Ducks took the stage to announce Cam Fowler as their first-round, 12th overall pick, the audience predominantly consisting of Kings fans, let out boos.

 Prior to 2007, there was no official name for the regular season meetings between the Ducks and Kings.
-The "Freeway Face-off" name was chosen by a poll of 12,000 local hockey fans.
+The "Freeway Face-off" name was chosen by a poll of 12,000 local ice hockey fans.
 Other names being considered were "Freeze-way Series" and "Ice-5 Series."